VNBot-Developers/facebook-ranking-tool/README.md

 A library to get ranking member in group.

-Very easy to install to install and use.
+Very easy to install and use.

 ## INSTALL
 run this command: